Medical tourism expertise helps Thailand cope with MERS

 In Thailand, although authorities said 176 people had been exposed to the MERS patient, Deputy Health Minister Vachira Pengchan said on Monday there were no new cases.

-"It is the very fact that we are a travel and medical hub that works in our favour and that allows us to be prepared," Tourism Minister Kobkarn Wattanavrangkul told Reuters.
+"It is the very fact that we are a travel and medical hub that works in our favor and that allows us to be prepared," Tourism Minister Kobkarn Wattanavrangkul told Reuters.

 "It is our experience handling foreign visitors and medical tourists from high-risk regions like the Middle East and South Korea.
 Thailand is also prepared because we saw what happened in South Korea, we had time."